What Tax Authorities See in Your Records That You Don't

 The most valuable perspective shift for founders with cross-border structures is seeing their documentation through the eyes of someone who would examine it — not to find fault, but to understand what the evidence shows and where it falls silent.

 Global Solo's Accountability dimension maps exactly this: what documentation exists, what would be expected, and where the gaps between them create structural exposure.
 Not as a compliance checklist, but as a clear picture of what the evidence trail actually looks like.
+The META framework maps this alongside the other three structural dimensions — Money, Entity, and Tax — to provide a complete picture.

 Visual: Founder View vs. Authority View